Harpephyllum caffrum

 Leaves

-In Harpephyllum caffrum the only once compound leaf may be up to 30cm long and Stipules (basal appendages of the petiole) are absent.
+The alternately arranged Leaves are up to 31cm long and concentrated towards the ends of thickish branchlets.
+They closely resemble Ekebergia capensis in the family Meliaceae.
+In Harpephyllum caffrum the young leaves may be slightly pink (photo 356).
+These leaves may remain on the tree for up to 2 years and leaflets may turn bright red before they fall (photo 353).
+This is a distinctive characteristic.
+The trees are therefore evergreen.
+There are no red leaves in Ekebergia capensis whose leaves tend to droop, and this drooping is less obvious in Harpephyllum caffrum.
+In Ekebergia capensis no watery sap is released when leaves are damaged, no leaflets are sickle-shaped, and no old leaflets turn bright red before falling.
+In Harpephyllum caffrum the only once compound leaf may may reach 30cm long.
+Stipules (basal appendages of the petiole) are absent.
 Collectively the leaves form a thick apical crown.
 Individual leaves are imparipinnate (pinnately compound leaf ending in a single leaflet – photo 359).
-The hairless leaves are smooth and leathery.
-The Rachis (main axis bearing leaflets) is slightly winged (photo 360).
+The leaves become hairless and are smooth and leathery (photo 360).
+In this photo the Rachis (main axis bearing leaflets) is slightly winged.
 The Petiole (leaf stalk) is grooved on the upper side and is up to 10cm long.
 A picked leaf oozes watery sap from the base of the petiole.
 In Harpephyllum caffrum there are 4-8 pairs of opposite or nearly so leaflets.
 Most leaflets are dark shiny green above (photo 360), lighter and dull below (photo 359).
 Each leaflet has 6-10 pairs of lateral veins.
 Leaflet size may reach 10 x 2,5cm.
-In seedlings or in coppice growth (when stems are cut or burned it causes regrowth from the stump or roots) – leaves may be longer.
-The Apex is narrowly tapering.
-The single, symmetric, terminal and lanceolate leaflet has a much longer (up to 2cm) Petiolule (leaflet stalk).
-The remaining paired leaflets are asymmetric (photo 360) with very short or absent petiolules.
-These paired leaflets are sickle-shaped with the Midrib unequally placed (photo 359).
-The Margins may be wavy and are entire (with a continuous margin, not in any way indented – photo 359).
+In seedlings or in coppice growth (when stems are cut or burned it causes regrowth from the stump or roots) – leaflets may be longer.
+Each leaflet Apex is narrowly tapering.
+The single, symmetric, terminal and (lanceolate or with a broader base) leaflet has a long Petiolule (leaflet stalk – photo 360) that may reach 2cm).
+In this photo the remaining paired leaflets are asymmetric (not equal to the opposite side) and here the petiolule is very short or absent.
+These paired leaflets are slightly sickle-shaped with the Midrib unequally placed (photo 359).
+The midrib is slightly raised on both sides.
+The Margins may be wavy (photo 356) and are entire (with a continuous margin, not in any way indented – photo 359).

 Flowers